Secure Housing for Vulnerable Groups

 What work is being done to address critical scarcity of services being made available and accessible to housing locations that are supposed to offer permanent supportive housing?
 Have agencies managing them, like the Opportunity Council and Northwest Youth Services - in the case of 22 North, for example - been consulted about the resources needed (other than the funds just offered the Opportunity Council by Whatcom County for the restabilization of 22 North) and how improvements can be made in providing them?
 How can housing programs better live up to the type of effective services the community and their residents are led to believe are being offered?

-Dena asked almost 2 years ago
+Dena asked over 2 years ago

 Thanks you for your question.
 The degree of support that our permanent supportive housing providers have been able to offer in recent years has been hampered by staffing challenges.
 These challenges have been exacerbated by the pandemic and rising cost of living.
 Without adequate staffing, residents cannot get the level of support they may need to develop the skills needed to navigate modern life.
 However, the City does have frequent check-in’s with Permanent Supportive Housing providers about staffing and other program needs.
 This is a complex problem, but one that the City continues to work on with our partners.